The University has adopted a PDR scheme in order to provide every member of staff with the opportunity to:

-- Take time out to discuss their role and development, career aspirations and appropriate support required
+- take time out to discuss their role and development, career aspirations and appropriate support required

-- Review how their development has supported their contribution and impact
+- review how their development has supported their contribution and impact

-- Discuss their achievements and contributions
+- discuss their achievements and contributions

-- Connect individual goals and aspirations for the coming year to the aims of the department and the wider University
+- connect individual goals and aspirations for the coming year to the aims of the department and the wider University

-- Have a record of the conversation and a personal development plan
+- have a record of the conversation and a personal development plan

-|Your responsibilities: consider your input in the process in advance of a PDR meeting. [link to pdf on responsibilities and process flowchart]||PDR Conversation Techniques: guidance on listening and handling difficult conversations to enable an effective conversation|
+|Your benefits and responsibilities: consider your input in the process, including what to do in advance of a PDR meeting.||PDR Conversation Techniques: guidance on listening and handling difficult conversations to enable an effective conversation|

-|Goals and objectives: guidance on drafting this core element of the PDR process, including thr SMART model||What is a development need?Understanding and planning your development needs|
+|Goals and objectives: guidance on drafting this core element of the PDR process, including the SMART model||What is a development need?Understanding and planning your development needs|

 These top tips are also available as a pdf

-|SB vidoes??||Careers Information for Staff: a resource page to support your broader career development considerations|
+|"What to say when someone criticises you": is a video learning resource available to support staff constructively respond in review discussions.||Careers Information for Staff: a resource page to support your broader career development considerations|